 The opening line to every street performance has to be one of the top cliches of the Edinburgh Festival Fringe.
 Curiousity gets the better of me and I move towards the small number of people scattered around a shirtless man who has just started to take out some weird stuff out of a metal case.
 I decide that he’s either a fire juggler, a unicyclist or just another man who takes pleasure in sinking his back into a bed of nails.

 This is my second Fringe experience, so it is safe to say that I have seen almost every street performance under the sun.
-I ignore the performer’s calls for the spectators to move closer and instead walk away.
+I ignore the performer’s calls for the spectators to move closer and instead continue on my way to the Royal Mile.
 It would be rude to watch the show without giving the performer a tip at the end, and I have given my last few coins to a Japanese acrobat whose impeccable stunts wowed many spectators, including myself, in Bristo Square.